 Investing For the Long-Term

-Posted Mar 2, 2020
+Posted March 2, 2020

-So while I absolutely stay abreast of what’s happening in the world and what the markets are doing, I’m less concerned with the short term fluctuations in the market and more interested in what kind of law changes could potentially affect my client’s wealth long-term.
+So while I absolutely stay abreast of what’s happening in the world and what the markets are doing, I’m less concerned with the short-term fluctuations in the market and more interested in what kind of law changes could potentially affect my client’s wealth long-term.
 Market volatility is something that we expect and want as investors.
 It’s what gives stocks higher lifetime returns than cash or bonds.
-Without this volatility and “risk”, stocks wouldn’t have a historical return of 10%.
-Volatility like this past week is a long-term investor’s friend but a short term traders nightmare.
+Without this volatility and “risk,” stocks wouldn’t have a historical return of 10%.
+Volatility like this past week is a long-term investor’s friend but a short-term trader’s nightmare.